Which place is cheaper, Brussels or Copenhagen?

 Both Brussels and Copenhagen during the summer are popular places to visit.
 The city activities and the family-friendly experiences are the main draw to Copenhagen this time of year.
 Also, many travelers come to Brussels for the city activities and the family-friendly experiences.

 In July, Copenhagen is generally around the same temperature as Brussels.
-Temperatures in Copenhagen average around 17°C (63°F), and Brussels stays around 18°C (65°F).
+Daily temperatures in Copenhagen average around 17°C (63°F), and Brussels fluctuates around 18°C (65°F).

 Copenhagen usually gets less rain in July than Brussels.
 Copenhagen gets 69 mm (2.7 in) of rain, while Brussels receives 75 mm (3 in) of rain this time of the year.